Frequently Asked Questions (FAQ)

 My child wants to take figure skating, what program do I register them for?

 If your child does not have any skating experience, they will need to start off in our PreCanSkate/CanSkate program.
-As they progress and after completing CanSkate levels 1-3, they will eventually be invited into the Figure Skating prep program.
+As they progress and after completing CanSkate levels 1-3, they will eventually be invited into the Intro to Figure Skating program.
 These programs introduce the skater to the fundamental skills necessary to begin either a recreational or competitive figure skating career.

 How soon do I need to pay for my child's skating?